 Content Safety with Llama Guard and Groq

-When it comes to the large language models (LLMs) ecosystem, Meta has been on a tear lately.
-Not only have they released major updates to the open-source Llama series, they have also updated the complementary system of safeguards for those models.
-Under the Purple Llama umbrella project, Meta has released a whole suite of open-source projects; let's explore one of these, Llama Guard, today.
+When it comes to the large language models (LLM) ecosystem, Meta has been on a tear.
+Not only have they released major updates to the open-source Llama series, they've also built-out a complementary system of safeguards for those models.
+Under the Purple Llama umbrella project, Meta has released a whole suite of open-source projects; let's explore one of them, Llama Guard.

 What is Llama Guard?